OpenAstronomy/openastronomy.github.io/_projects/2023/sunpy/sunkit_image.md

 Therefore the aim of this GSoC project is:

-1. Refactor each function to accept and return a sunpy.map.Map instead of a numpy array.
+1. Refactor specific functions to accept and return a sunpy.map.Map (or an NDcube instead) instead of a numpy array.

-If time permits, I would like to do the following:

-1. ASDA is a function within sunkit-image which has not been updated to the latest version.
+   This would apply to functions that take a 2D data array, functions like the time lag would not factor in to this.
 2. Performance profiling of the current functions to find bottle necks and improve performance where possible.
+3. Removal of ASDA.

 #### Goals